 Course Credit Constraints: No more than 12 credits of the 30 required for the degree may be at the undergraduate (4000) level.
 At least half of the 30 credits required for the MS degree must come from courses offered by the Computer Science Department (i.e., courses numbered CSCI-xxxx).

 Computer Science Colloquia.
-Full-time students must attend at least 8 colloquia for each semester they are enrolled (up to a maximum of four semesters).
+Full-time students must attend at least 50% of colloquia offered for each semester they are enrolled (up to a maximum of four semesters).
 More details are available at http://www.cs.rpi.edu/academics/grad/colloquium.html.
 (This requirement is not applicable to students registered in absentia.)

 RECOMMENDED ELECTIVE COURSES

 A good foundation in mathematics is important for the computer scientist.
 The following courses are especially recommended for consideration.
 Courses chosen should complement the computer science interests of the student.

 MATH-4010 Abstract Algebra

 Other courses especially suited for the Master of Science student are CSCI-xxxx courses at the 4000-6000 level.

 Each student must submit a Plan of Study for his or her degree program during the first semester of study.
 This plan is drawn up with the advice and approval of the student's academic advisor and is to be a coherent, thoughtful plan reflecting the student's professional goals.
 If necessary, changes can be made to this plan at any time with the approval of the academic advisor.